getpopper/popper/docs/sections/guides.md

 Thoughout this guide, the
 [Flu Shot Learning](https://www.drivendata.org/competitions/66/flu-shot-learning/)
 research competition on Driven Data is used as an example project for developing the workflow.
 To help follow allong, see the final [repository]() for this workflow.
-This exmaple is from machine learning but an knowledge of the field is not essential to this guide.
+This example is from machine learning but  knowledge of the field is not essential to this guide.

 Initial project structure:
 ```